-The market for government-backed student loan auction-rate securities has recently suffered a decline in liquidity which may impact the liquidity and potential value of our investment portfolio.
+The market for government-backed student loan auction-rate securities has suffered a decline in liquidity which may impact the liquidity and potential value of our investment portfolio.

 The market for government-backed student loan auction-rate securities with interest rates that reset through a Dutch auction every 7 to 35 days, became illiquid in 2008.
-As of June 30, 2009, the Company's investment portfolio included \$36.8 million, net of impairment charges of \$2.0 million, in government-backed student loan auction-rate securities, which the Company has classified as long-term investments.
-As of that date, \$38.8 million, the face value of our auction-rate security investments, have failed to reset through successful auctions and it is unclear as to when these investments will regain their liquidity.
+As of September 30, 2009, the Company's investment portfolio included \$35.7 million, net of impairment charges of \$1.8 million, in government-backed student loan auction-rate securities.
+As of that date, \$37.5 million, the face value of our auction-rate security investments, have failed to reset through successful auctions and it is unclear as to when these investments will regain their liquidity.
 The underlying maturity of these auction-rate securities is up to 38 years.

 Based on certain assumptions described in Note 8 to our consolidated financial statements and the Liquidity and Capital Resources section of Part I, Item 2 of this quarterly report on Form 10-Q, we recorded impairment charges on these investments.
 The valuation is subject to fluctuations in the future, which will depend on many factors, including the collateral quality, potential to be called or restructured, underlying final maturity, insurance guaranty, liquidity and market conditions, among others.
 We experienced our first failed auction in mid-February 2008.
-Although we accepted an offer to participate in an auction-rate securities rights offering from UBS in October 2008 to sell up to \$18.2 million in eligible auction-rate securities at par to UBS commencing in June 2010, if UBS does not follow through on its commitment to purchase the auction-rate securities at par or the auctions continue to fail, the liquidity of our investment portfolio may be negatively impacted and the value of our investment portfolio could decline.
+Although we accepted an offer to participate in an auction-rate securities rights offering from UBS in October 2008 to sell up to \$16.9 million in eligible auction-rate securities held by us at par to UBS commencing in June 2010, if UBS does not follow through on its commitment to purchase the auction-rate securities at par or the auctions continue to fail, the liquidity of our investment portfolio may be negatively impacted and the value of our investment portfolio could decline.